What You’ll Learn 🎥

 Dewesoft cameras

-For applications requiring video which is truly synchronized to the dynamic sample rate, there is support for DS cameras.
-A high-quality image with the automatic shutter speed (selectable) is controlled directly by the A/D card, which generates a pulse to drive the camera.
-The result is a stunning correlation between each frame and the data.
+For applications requiring video that is truly synchronized with the dynamic sample rate, DS-CAM cameras are supported.
+These cameras provide high-quality images with automatic shutter speed (which is selectable) and are controlled directly by the A/D card, which generates a pulse to trigger the camera.
+The result is a highly accurate correlation between each frame and the acquired data.

-Thermo cameras are supported by Optris, and Ultra-High-Speed cameras from Photron can acquire more than 2 million frames per second but in limited resolution.
+Thermal cameras from Optris and ultra-high-speed cameras from Photron are also supported.
+Photron cameras can acquire more than 2 million frames per second, although at limited resolution.

 DS-CAM-88c, DS-CAM-120c (gigabit-ethernet camera)